 Ganesha Jayanti is observed as the birth anniversary of Lord Ganesha.
-As per Hindu calendar, it is observed on Shukla Chaturthi during Magha lunar month and currently coincides with January and February months in Gregorian calendar.
+As per the Hindu calendar, it is celebrated on Shukla Chaturthi during Magha lunar month and currently coincides with January and February months in the Gregorian calendar.

-Ganesha Jayanti during Magha month is mainly observed in Maharashtra, Goa and coastal regions of Konkan.
-In most part of India, the birth anniversary of Lord Ganesha is observed during Bhadrapada month and known as Ganesha Chaturthi.
+Ganesha Jayanti during Magha month is mainly observed in Maharashtra, Goa, and the coastal regions of Konkan.
+In most parts of India, the birth anniversary of Lord Ganesha is observed during Bhadrapada month and is known as Ganesha Chaturthi.
 Similar to Ganesha Chaturthi, Madhyahna Vyapini Purvaviddha Chaturthi (मध्याह्न व्यापिनी पूर्वविद्धा चतुर्थी) is considered as Ganesha Jayanti.

-Ancient customs dictate that on the occasion of Ganesha Jayanti, devotees are prohibited to look at the moon as it supposedly brings the viewer bad luck and suffering.
-If any person accidentally views the moon on this day, they have to observe a fast for the rest of the day and offer prayers to Lord Ganesha.
+Ancient customs dictate that on the occasion of Ganesha Jayanti, devotees are prohibited from looking at the moon as it supposedly brings the viewer bad luck and suffering.
+If any person accidentally views the moon on this day, they must observe a fast for the rest of the day and offer prayers to Lord Ganesha.

 Legend has it that on this day, Chandra Dev, the Moon God, mocked Lord Ganesha’s appearance and teased him about his elephant’s head.
 Chandra Dev also boasted about his own good looks, which greatly angered Lord Ganesha and led him to curse Chandra Dev.
 Lord Ganesha told him that from that moment on no one would be able to witness the beauty that Chandra Dev so egotistically boasted of.